vonsivers/Water-Sensor-Project/README.md

 We use the free cuommunity edition of [The Things Stack v3](https://www.thethingsnetwork.org/docs/the-things-stack/index.html) LoRaWAN network server.
 You have to make an account there and then register both the node and the gateway.
 In principle the node data can also be received by other already existing gateways on The Things Network (see the [global coverage map](https://www.thethingsnetwork.org/map) but we installed our own gateway nearby to guarantee network coverage.
-To create an account for The Things Network and The Things Stack v3 follow this [link](https://account.thethingsnetwork.org/).
+To create an account for The Things Stack v3 follow this [link](https://account.thethingsnetwork.org/).

 ### LPS8 Gateway